rgehrsitz/rex/docs/M5_TOOLING.md

 simulation memory before each chain, matching M4. `limits` may be omitted when creating a bundle; default v4 limits are then materialized.
 A replay bundle must include all limits, the exact source text, and matching program/source digests.
 No timestamps or random IDs are generated.
-V4 has no time/function capabilities;
+Each v6 event requires an RFC 3339 `at` processing time, in nondecreasing order; replay injects it into the runtime.
-unsupported fields/contracts fail rather than substituting nondeterministic data.
+V4/v5 reject `at`, and unsupported fields/contracts fail rather than substituting nondeterministic data.

 A suite contains `schema_version: 1` and 1–100 uniquely named `scenarios`.
 Each scenario needs an `expect` object with exact `final_state` and ordered `actions`